johnkerl/miller/docs/reference-dsl.rst

     a=some other name
     a=xyz_789,b=left_xyz,c=right_789

-This produces heteregenous output which Miller, of course, has no problems with (see POKI_PUT_LINK_FOR_PAGE(record-heterogeneity.html)HERE).
+This produces heteregenous output which Miller, of course, has no problems with (see :doc:`record-heterogeneity`).
 But if you want homogeneous output, the curly braces can be replaced with a semicolon between the expression and the body statements.
 This causes ``put`` to evaluate the boolean expression (along with any side effects, namely, regex-captures ``\1``, ``\2``, etc.) but doesn't use it as a criterion for whether subsequent assignments should be executed.
 Instead, subsequent assignments are done unconditionally:

 ::